A Small-Group Tree Net Weaving Retreat in Italy

 Where We'll be Staying

-We'll all be staying together at Casa Narauni, a renovated alpine cabin which will function as our shared basecamp to work, eat, and gather throughout the retreat.
+We'll be based at Casa Narauni, a renovated alpine cabin that will serve as our shared basecamp to work, eat, and gather throughout the retreat.

-The group size for this retreat is intentionally small.
-Living, eating, and building together in one place is a big part of the experience, and keeping the group contained allows for more personal instruction, shared rhythm, and space to actually connect.
+Most participants will be camping on the land nearby, with access to the indoor spaces throughout the day and evening.
+Living, eating, and building together in one place is a big part of the experience, and keeping the group contained allows for a shared rhythm and deeper connection.

 Independent Guest Reviews